 Katina Boutis: Progress is a process, and we are constantly reminding our teams that we don't have to be perfect at this work.
 We can't let perfection get in the way of taking steps, whether they're big or small.
 The most important part of our job is empowering our crossfunctional teams and giving them the resources that they need to accomplish these goals.
-Even though we're setting the strategy and helping them connect to why we're doing this work, they're the decision"By investing in our team, we have accomplished incredible environmental and social programs across our supply chain while achieving our profitability goals."
+Even though we're setting the strategy and helping them connect to why we're doing this work, they're the decisionmakers at the end of the day.
+We consider them an extension of the sustainability team.

+"By investing in our team, we have accomplished incredible environmental and social programs across our supply chain while achieving our profitability goals."